-Mustard is a traditional condiment to serve with corned beef and other large pieces of meat.
-But, before you reach for the sad squirt bottle of yellow mustard you should know: mustard comes in many exciting forms.
+Mustard is a traditional condiment served with corned beef and other large pieces of meat.
+But, before you reach for that squirt bottle of yellow mustard, know this: mustard comes in many exciting and flavorful forms.
 Here are some ideas to take your dinner to the next level.

-First the basics.
-Corned beef is often served with good ol' English mustard made right at home: First pour a bit of dry, ground mustard into a small mixing bowl.
+First, a classic.
+Corned beef is often served with good ol' English mustard made right at home: Begin by pouring a bit of dry, ground mustard into a small mixing bowl.
 Stir in just enough water to form a paste, then stop: you're done.
 Set your handcrafted mustard aside for an hour or two.
-It'll get hotter as it sits.
+It'll get hotter and more potent as it sits.

 That's one mustard down.
 How about a few more?

-Sunset Magazine has recipes for a number of mustards including Spicy Chipotle and Rosemary-Thyme Mustard.
-Mother Earth News has collected a number of other mustard recipes including Honey-Stout Mustard and Lime Mustard with Coriander.
-Any of these would be great with your meal.
+Sunset Magazine has recipes for several mustards including Spicy Chipotle and Rosemary-Thyme Mustard.
+Mother Earth News has collected mustard recipes including Honey-Stout Mustard and Lime Mustard with Coriander.
+Any of these would make a stellar addition to your meal.

 Mustards by Mail

 Does fancy mustard sound good, but you'd rather buy it than make it?
-Then consider one of the following selections from the Mustard Museum.
-(Yes, such a place does actually exists.)
+Consider one of the following selections from the Mustard Museum.
+(Yes, such a place does exist.)

 - Lakeshore Mustard With Irish Stout - You can't have corned beef and cabbage without beer, so why not put it in the mustard, too?